cplAloysius/Aloysius_Room_Automation/README.md

 ## Lights

-I replaced the mechanical light switch in my room with a [smart light switch](https://www.aliexpress.com/i/1005004284626383.html) which is controlled via an RF remote.
+I replaced the mechanical light switch in my room with a [smart light switch](https://www.aliexpress.com/i/1005004284626383.html) which is controlled via a radio frequency(RF) remote.

 I first used an RF receiver to read the signals of the remote to learn the code for turning the light switch on and off.